Best Lake Camping in Arizona

 - Each has a corral & horse drinker.
 Ramada, fire ring, picnic table, drinking water, vault toilet.

-- Grapevine Group CG - 9 separate group facilities here.
-Group areas have bathrooms/showers, water, shelters with picnic tables, grills, and fire rings.
-Plus camping units with individual fire ring/grills & picnic tables.
-Reserve it>
+9 separate group facilities here.
+Group areas have bathrooms/showers, water, and shelters with picnic tables, grills, and fire rings.
+Plus camping units with individual fire rings/grills & picnic tables

-- Lyman Lake State Park - This is high desert, so you'll have a bit different environment than the Sonoran Desert around Phoenix & Tucson.
-The Lake's created from damming the Little Colorado River, a tributary to the Big One!
+This is a high desert, so you’ll have a bit different environment than the Sonoran Desert around Phoenix & Tucson.
+The Lake’s created by damming the Little Colorado River, a tributary to the Big One!

-- Things to do: swimming beach (own risk), petroglyph hike, picnic areas, fishing, boating, spotting diverse wildlife & birds, sponsored events3
+- Things to do: swimming beach (at own risk), petroglyph hike, picnic areas, fishing, boating, spotting diverse wildlife & birds, sponsored events3

 Best Lake Camping in Arizona’s Far North